 Q: Are these seeds organic?

 A: All of our seeds are grown organically using natural, organic processes, with no spray or chemicals and are untreated.
-Our family farmers are too small for the expense of organic certification or do not own or have a long lease on their land so they cannot certify property they don’t own.
+Some of our family farmers certify organic, but some are either too small for the expense of organic certification or do not own or have a long lease on the land they farm, making organic certification implausible.
 Since not all of our farmers are certified organic, we cannot put the “organic” label on our packets.

 Q: Are these seeds heirloom?

 A: Some of them.
 All of them are “open-pollinated” meaning non-hybrid.
 They will all grow true-to-type, so you can save and successfully replant your own seed.
 Heirlooms are simply older varieties of “open-pollinated” seeds.
 Newer varieties are also important.
 Everything evolves, and we need seeds that evolve along with us.
-Still, many heirlooms have superior flavors or are in danger of disappearing, and we happily grow those as well.
+Still, many heirlooms have superior flavors or are in danger of disappearing, and we happily steward hundreds of heirloom varieties.

 Q: What’s so special about Snake River Seed Co-op?